fairscape/fairscape_web_client/docs/instructions.md

 ![Step 4](../screenshots/4.png)

-For each file, you'll need to provide metadata:
+For each file, the following set of metadata must be provided:

 1. Dataset Name (e.g., input data)
 2. Author (e.g., Smith John)